 - Thick, jelly-like chunks or clots.
 Clots are a mix of blood and tissue, and they’re a totally typical part of your period.
 It’s normal for clots to be red, brown, or black.
 Some might be smaller and some might be bigger, but as long as you’re not regularly passing clots larger than a quarter, they’re nothing to worry about.

 Heavy periods aren’t automatically a problem.
 But if they’re interfering with your daily life, there are definitely things you can do that’ll help you cope.

 Heavy periods are also worth addressing if you feel like they zap your energy, since fatigue or sluggishness could be a sign of iron-deficiency anemia.

 Feel like your heavy days leave you totally wiped?
 There are things you can do to help get your energy back up, like:

 - Eat iron-rich foods.
 Adequate iron helps you stay energized, but your levels can drop when your period gets heavy.
 Aim to get the recommended 18 milligrams daily during your cycle and throughout the rest of the month.
-Fortified cereal, beef, chicken, turkey, fish, beans, leafy greens, and dark chocolate (YES!) are all good sources.
+In moderation, fortified cereal, beef, chicken, turkey, fish, beans, leafy greens, and dark chocolate (YES!) are all good sources.